joerivanveen/wp-reading-progress/readme.txt

 2. Example of the reading progress bar on my photography blog

 == Changelog ==
+1.0.3: fixed translation, corrected license indication

-1.0.2: fixed translation, translated to Dutch
+1.0.2: translated to Dutch

 1.0.1: minified javascript and css, fixed issue of bar sometimes momentarily disappearing on mobile device while scrolling